qualiaMachine/deep-learning-intro/instructors/instructor-notes.md

 Installations on learners' devices have the advantage of lowering the threshold to continue with the material beyond the workshop.
 Note though, that this lesson can also be taught on a cloud environment such as [Google colab](https://colab.research.google.com/) or [My Binder](https://github.com/carpentries/scaffolds/blob/master/instructions/workshop-coordination.md#my-binder).
 This can serve as a backup environment if local installations fail.
 Some cloud environments offer the possibility to run the code on a GPU, which significantly increases the runtime of deep learning code.

+## Deep learning workflow
+The episodes are quite long, because they cover a full cycle of the deep learning workflow.
+It really helps to structure your teaching by making it clear where in the 10-step deep learning workflow we are.
+You can for example use headers in your notebook for each of the steps in the workflow.

 ## Episode 3: Monitor the training process
 When episode 3 is taught on a different day then episode 2, it is very useful to start with a recap of episode 2.
 The Key Points of episode 2 can be iterated, and you can go through the code of the previous session (without actually running it).
 This will help learners in the big exercise on creating a neural network.